sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-desktop3</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Library with common API for various GNOME modules
+Short desc    : Library with common API for various GNOME modules
 URL          : http://www.gnome.org
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : gnome-desktop contains the libgnome-desktop library as well as a data
+Descript     : gnome-desktop contains the libgnome-desktop library as well as a data
              : file that exports the "GNOME" version to the Settings Details panel.
              :
              : The libgnome-desktop library provides API shared by several applications